Cost of living support

 The purpose and lawful basis for processing

 The lawful basis for the processing of your personal data is legal obligation.
-The Council has a legal obligation to grant and enforce licenses for Hackney carriage and private hire vehicles.
+The council has a legal obligation to grant and enforce licenses for Hackney carriage and private hire vehicles.
 This includes applications and renewals operators, drivers and vehicles.

 • Town Police Clauses Act 1847